Cynth3tik/awesome/README.md

 *   [viatsko/awesome-vscode](https://github.com/viatsko/awesome-vscode) - 🎨 A curated list of delightful VS Code packages and resources.

-*   [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  Now we have become very big, Different from the original idea.
-Collect premium software in various categories.
+*   [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This project is dedicated to collecting high-quality macOS software and organizing them systematically by different categories for easy search and use.

 *   [makiisthenes/TiktokAutoUploader](https://github.com/makiisthenes/TiktokAutoUploader) - Automatically Edits Videos and Uploads to Tiktok with CLI, Requests not Selenium.